SaintLawrenceIslandYupik/finite_state_morphology/README.md

 ## Version

-This is version 2.8 of the St. Lawrence Island Yupik finite-state morphological analyzer.
+This is the development version of the St. Lawrence Island Yupik finite-state morphological analyzer.

+This version incorporates changes made after the release of version 2.8 on 15 October 2021 at 16:17:59 -0500.

 ## Overview